reluce/szurubooru-toolkit/README.md

 By default the script searches Danbooru first, Sankaku after that and falls back to the best match.

+If no matches from IQDB were found, the script keeps the previously set tags of the post and additionally appends the tag `tagme`.

 #### Usage
-So simply edit your config file and execute the script with your query:
+After editing the config file, we can just execute the script with our query:

 * `python3 auto_tagger.py 'date:today tag-count:0'`
 * `python3 auto_tagger.py 'date:2021-04-07'`
 * `python3 auto_tagger.py 'tagme'`
 * `python3 auto_tagger.py 'id:100,101'`

+If we want to tag a single post, you can omit the keyword `id` in our query:

+* `python3 auto_tagger.py 100`

 Alternatively, you can tag a single post and specify `--sankaku_url` to fetch the tags from the supplied URL:

-`python3 auto_tagger.py --sankaku_url https://chan.sankakucomplex.com/post/show/<id> 'id:100'`
+`python3 auto_tagger.py --sankaku_url https://chan.sankakucomplex.com/post/show/<id> 100`

 This is especially useful since IQDB hasn't updated their Sankaku database in over three years+ now.